Teichlab/TissueTag/README.md

 # Tissue Tag jupyter image annotator
 A jupyter-based image annotation tool - TissueTag is powered by the Bokeh python library (http://www.bokeh.pydata.org) and provides a simple annotation solution with subpixel resolution for fast interactive annotation of any image type or kind (brightfield, fluorescence, etc) as well as spatial omics.
 TissueTag generates discrete annotations (e.g. cortex, medulla etc) but can also output the euclidean distance of each spot/cell to the closest part of a given morphological structure, enabling continuous annotation.
 This thus holds spatial neighbourhood information that goes beyond the x-y coordinates of a given spot or cell.

-### We see this tool as a basic start and feel there are many useful applicaitons that could be added, so we welcome any contibution and look forward to suggestions!
+### We see this tool as a basic start and feel there are many useful applications that could be added, so we welcome any contribution and look forward to suggestions!

 ## Installation